If the Manitou Incline remains on your bucket list, you may have just a couple more weeks to check it off.

 The city says they are looking at the long run; doing upkeep now to allow future users to enjoy it.

-The project is expected to be completed in November.
+The project is expected to be completed late this year.